Conservatism in the United States: Economics

 American conservative discourse generally opposes a social market economy, due to opposing the welfare state.
-In this view, government programs that seek to provide services and opportunities for the poor encourages laziness and dependence while reducing self-reliance and personal responsibility.
+In this view, government programs that seek to provide services and opportunities for the poor encourage laziness and dependence while reducing self-reliance and personal responsibility.
 Conservatives typically hold that the government should play a smaller role in regulating business and managing the economy.
 They typically support economic liberalization and oppose welfare programs to redistribute income to assist the poor.
 Such efforts, they argue, do not properly reward people who have earned their money through hard work.
 However, conservatives usually place a strong emphasis on the role of private voluntary charitable organizations (especially faith-based charities) in helping the poor.

 Fiscal conservatives support privatization, believing that the private sector is more effective than the public sector.
-Many support school vouchers for private schools, denouncing the declining performance of the public school system and teachers' unions.
+Many support school vouchers for private schools, due to a belief that the performance of the public school system and teachers' unions is declining.
 They also favor private health care while opposing a universal health care system, claiming it constitutes socialized medicine.
-They have opposed or advocate cuts to Social Security, Medicare, and Medicaid.
+They often advocate for cuts to Social Security, Medicare, and Medicaid.

 Modern conservatives derive support for free markets from practical grounds.
-They argue that free markets are the most productive markets and is based upon the Burkean notion of prescription: what works best is what is right.
-Many modern American fiscal conservatives accept some social spending programs not specifically delineated in the Constitution.
-However, some American fiscal conservatives view wider social liberalism as an impetus for increased spending on these programs.
+They argue that free markets are the most productive markets.
+But, many modern American fiscal conservatives accept some social spending programs not specifically delineated in the Constitution.
+Some American fiscal conservatives view wider social liberalism as an impetus for increased spending on these programs.
 As such, fiscal conservatism today exists somewhere between classical liberalism and contemporary consequentialist political philosophies.

-On the other hand, some conservatives tend to oppose free trade policies and support protectionism and immigration reduction instead.
+Some conservatives oppose free trade policies and support protectionism and immigration reduction instead.
 They want government intervention to support the economy by protecting American jobs and businesses from foreign competition.
 They oppose free trade on the ground that it benefits other countries with lower wages or unfair trade practices (i.e. state-owned enterprises or state-provided subsidies) at the expense of American workers.
-However, in spite of their support for protectionism, they tend to support other free market principles like low taxes, limited government and balanced budgets.
+They tend to support other free market principles like low taxes, limited government and balanced budgets.

 Social issues

 On social issues, many religious conservatives oppose changes in traditional moral standards regarding family, sexuality, and gender roles.
 They often oppose abortion, feminism, pornography, comprehensive sex education, homosexuality, same-sex marriage, transgender rights, secularism, atheism, and recreational drug use.
-The libertarian and fiscal conservative factions tend to ignore these issues, instead focusing on budgetary, monetary, and economic policies.
+The libertarian and fiscal conservative factions tend to instead focus on budgetary, monetary, and economic policies.